mlc-mlapis/docs/src/documentation/ha/why-should-i-want-high-availability.md

 High availability mode allows for the the [highest possible reliability](/documentation/ha/zerops-enterprise-grade-realibility.html) and the most optimized performance.
 Each service with High Availability enabled will run on at least two ([runtimes](/documentation/services/runtimes.html#node-js)) hardware separated containers

 In case of some [databases](/documentation/services/databases.html) on even more (MySQL with HA enabled will run on three containers and two balancers).

 This allows Zerops to scale your apps [horizontally](/documentation/automatic-scaling/how-automatic-scaling-works.html#horizontal-scaling) (your runtime can go instantly from 2 to 64 and back down in matter of seconds).
 Even if the hardware your container is running would fail, Zerops immediately switch the traffic to a different container.

-//FIXME this is not reason to use HA as well as [vertically](/documentation/automatic-scaling/how-automatic-scaling-works.html#vertical-scaling) in matter of seconds, load balancing the traffic between them.
+Each container is also [vertically](/documentation/automatic-scaling/how-automatic-scaling-works.html#vertical-scaling), in matter of seconds.

 HA should be enabled in every production project and is required as the first step of Zerops [automatic scaling](/documentation/automatic-scaling/how-automatic-scaling-works.html).